evu/python-dev-env/README.md

 - allows iterative refinement
 - saves time
 - minimizes cognitive overhead
-- portable to other projects
+- is portable to other projects

 How you achieve this automation is largely up to you.
-My bias is for tools that are commonly found on Linux systems and tools that I know well.
+My personal bias is for tools that are commonly found on Linux systems and tools that I know well.

 I am a big fan of writing shell scripts and stitching things together with a Makefile.
 This is probably because I have a long history of working on *nix systems.
+Do what works for you and your team, but keep it simple.
+Baroque things tend to break more easily.
+Mechanical sympathy!

 Here is a sample [Makefile](Makefile) for this project.